CHRISTYPAW PERSIANS

 Food and Water Bowls

-Although your new cat can be fed on any ceramic (non-lead-glazed) or stainless steel bowls you have in your kitchen, you may feel better with providing her with her very own dishes.
+Stainless steel or ceramic dishes are best (I use stainless steel).
 I do not recommend plastic dishes for cats, as some cats develop a chin rash from plastic; also, softer plastic scratches, which provides a harbor from bacteria (possibly a case of cause-and-effect here.)There are a number of non-tip stainless steel bowls available for pets.
 If you prefer decorated ceramic dishes, make sure the glaze is lead-free.
 Automatic food and water servers are especially nice if the humans will be gone for lengthy periods during the day. e.g., job or school.
 Most cats love the pure, fresh taste of running water, and automatic water dispensers ensure a constant supply of clean water.

 Toys